-- Long-term sperm, oocyte or embryo storage, defined as greater than 90 days, is a covered benefit as long as the eligible member is actively receiving infertility treatment (see above) or storage is following medical treatment that rendered them sterile (see above). - No coverage beyond 90 days after the last cycle of infertility treatment ends, or if a pregnancy occurs.
+- Long-term sperm, oocyte, or embryo storage, defined as greater than 360 days (about 12 months), if the eligible member is receiving infertility treatment (see above), or storage is following medical treatment that rendered them sterile (see above).
+The Health Plan will not cover storage for the WHI because it is included in the retrieval cost for the first year. - Coverage beyond 90 days (about 3 months) after the last cycle of infertility treatment ends, or if a pregnancy occurs. - Sperm cryopreservation is a routine procedure for sperm backup without a confirmed physical or psychological diagnosis.